pepa65/verifall/INSTALL.md

 - Go 1.22 or later
 - A TPM 2.0 device
-- Fingerprint reader with enrolled fingerprints
+- Fingerprint reader with enrolled fingerprints (Goodix readers supported by default)
 - Linux system with systemd and fprintd installed
+- User in the `tss` group for TPM access

 ## Building the Binary